gitobsidiantutorial/obsidian-tabs/README.md

 [Get the snippet.](https://raw.githubusercontent.com/gitobsidiantutorial/obsidian-tabs/main/tabs.css)

-Tabbed mode is made to be used in unison with the [pane relief plugin](https://github.com/pjeby/pane-relief), in particular the _cycle to workspace pane_ hotkeys, but can certainly be used without.
+Tabbed mode is made to be used in unison with the [pane relief plugin](https://github.com/pjeby/pane-relief), and the [maximise pane plugin](https://github.com/deathau/maximise-active-pane-obsidian) in particular the _cycle to workspace pane_ hotkeys, but can certainly be used without.

 #### Features: